stan-dev/design-docs/designs/0035-pre-model-gqs.md

 in the output and the top-level variables will be available in all later blocks.
 Latent data will also have access to the data, transformed data, parameters, and transformed parameters.

-#### Iteration number

-The iteration number can be optionally set in the latent data block from the outside.
-There will be an `iteration_number__` parameter reserved.
-It will be set to 0 by default, but can be updated by an external algorithm.

 ### Program Execution for latent data